elastic/apm-pipeline-library/README.md

 ### Available hooks

-* check-bash-syntax - Check Shell scripts syntax corectness, requires bash
+* check-bash-syntax - Check Shell scripts syntax correctness, requires bash
 * check-abstract-classes-and-trait - Ensure neither abstract classes nor traits are used
 * check-jsonslurper-class - Ensure JsonSlurperClassic is used instead of non-serializable JsonSlurper
 * check-jenkins-pipelines - Check the syntax of the Jenkinsfiles, requires docker and jenkins up and running.